-The Commission affords research assistance to the Members of the General Assembly and their constituents on local government issues.
-It regularly provides a forum for statewide municipal associations, representing different types of municipalities and officials, to express their views directly before legislators from both caucuses in the Senate and House.
-The Commission works with these and other stakeholders in proposing legislation for the betterment of Pennsylvania local government.
+The Commission provides a forum for statewide municipal associations, representing different types of municipalities and officials, to express their views directly before legislators from both caucuses in the Senate and House.
+It works with these and other stakeholders in proposing legislation for the betterment of Pennsylvania local government.

 MEMBERS OF THE LOCAL GOVERNMENT COMMISSION